smhr/OAC_git_containers/containers/docker/dockerbasics.md

     to your terminal.

-To try something more ambitious, you can run an Ubuntu container with:
- $ docker run -it ubuntu bash
+To try something more ambitious, you can run an Ubuntu container with: sudo docker run -it ubuntu bash

 Share images, automate workflows, and more with a free Docker ID: https://hub.docker.com/